 Anyone wishing to busk within Liverpool must obtain a valid permit and acknowledge and agree to comply with Council’s Buskers policy.

-All other buskers use this form - Busker Registration Application Online Form
+All other buskers please use this form - Busker Registration Application Online Form.

 Charitable Collection, the soliciting or receiving of any money, property or other benefit from the public, constitutes where a representation is made (even if implied) that the appeal is for a charitable purpose or for the support of an organisation having a charitable object.